 A: Eligible property types include single-family homes, 2-4 unit properties, manufactured homes (built after June 1976), condominiums, and townhouses.
 Co-ops do not qualify.

 Q: Are there any special requirements to get a reverse mortgage?

-A: As long as you own a home, are at least 62, and have enough equity in your home, you can get a reverse mortgage.
-There are no special income or medical requirements.
+A: You must own a home, be at least 62, and have enough equity in your home.
+There are no medical requirements.

 Q: What if I have an existing mortgage?

 A: You may qualify for a reverse mortgage even if you still owe money on an existing mortgage.
 However, the reverse mortgage must be in a first lien position, so any existing indebtedness must be paid off.
 You can pay off the existing mortgage with a reverse mortgage, money from your savings, or assistance from a family member or friend.

 For example, let's say you owe $100,000 on an existing mortgage.
 Based on your age, home value, and interest rates, you qualify for $125,000 under the reverse mortgage program.
 Under this scenario, you will be able to pay off ALL the existing mortgage and still have $25,000 left over to use as you wish.

 Q: Will I lose my government assistance if I get a reverse mortgage?